DrCopyPaste/RecNForget/README.md

 - show record (red circle) in bottom right corner when recording (configurable)
 - clean up source code for maintainability
 - rework visual layout of windows (more consistency and maybe smaller nicer windows)
-- clean up registry and user app data on uninstall

 # Nice to haves in future releases
 - allow hotkeys for other actions (like changing output file or replaying last recorded audio)